stevertaylor/NX01/README.md

 1. Make sure you have a good python installation with a comprehensive collection of popular modules.
 I suggest [Anaconda](https://www.continuum.io/downloads), which has a large set of modules that we need.
+If you don't want to mess with your existing python installation, then I suggest you proceed with the following steps, resolving module errors as they are encountered by either finding the relevant module git repository or trying `pip install [...]`.
 2. Download a recent version of [tempo2](https://bitbucket.org/psrsoft/tempo2).
 The download website has quite a good installation guide.
 During the